quicwg/base-drafts/draft-ietf-quic-http.md

 stream error:
 : An application-level error on the individual stream.

-The term "payload body" is defined in Section 5.5.4 of {{!SEMANTICS}}.
+The term "payload data" is defined in Section 6.4 of {{!SEMANTICS}}.

 Finally, the terms "resource", "message", "user agent", "origin server", "gateway", "intermediary", "proxy", and "tunnel" are defined in Section 3 of